Regalian: Background

-Very little of Regalianus' life and career is recorded in surviving literary sources.
-The often unreliable Historia Augusta, a late Roman collection of imperial biographies, records that Regalianus was of Dacian origin, and a descendant of Decebalus, the king of Dacia who had been defeated with great effort by emperor Trajan in 105–107.
-This story is unlikely to be true, and it is more likely that Regalianus was a Roman of senatorial rank, given that he was married to Sulpicia Dryantilla, a woman of a prestigious senatorial family.
-The full name of Regalianus, P. C. Regalianus, only appears on his coinage, with literary sources referring to him only as Regalianus.
+Very little of Regalian's life and career is recorded in surviving literary sources.
+The often unreliable Historia Augusta, a late Roman collection of imperial biographies, records that Regalian was of Dacian origin, and a descendant of Decebalus, the king of Dacia who had been defeated with great effort by emperor Trajan in 105–107.
+This story is unlikely to be true, and it is more likely that Regalian was a Roman of senatorial rank, given that he was married to Sulpicia Dryantilla, a woman of a prestigious senatorial family.
+The full name of Regalian, P. C. Regalianus, only appears on his coinage.
 Some ancient historians even got this name wrong: Eutropius (late fourth century) called him 'Trebellianus' and Aurelius Victor (also late fourth century) called him 'Regillianus', 'Religilianus' and 'Religianus'.
 Aurelius Victor's misspellings might reflect deliberate distortion or the pronunciation of his name in Vulgar Latin.

-Given the scarcity of the source material, Regalianus' full name cannot be ascertained beyond the abbreviated two first names.
+Given the scarcity of the source material, Regalian's full name cannot be ascertained beyond the abbreviated two first names.
 It is possible that the P stands for the praenomen Publius.
-The C might stand for the nomen Cassius, given that Regalianus could be related to the earlier suffect consul C. Cassius Regallianus, Cornelius or Claudius, but it has also been suggested to stand for a second praenomen Gaius (which was traditionally shorted archaically as "C." for "Caius" as it was originally spelled).
+The C might stand for the nomen Cassius, given that Regalian could be related to the earlier suffect consul C. Cassius Regallianus, Cornelius or Claudius, but it has also been suggested to stand for a second praenomen Gaius (which was traditionally shorted archaically as "C." for "Caius" as it was originally spelled).
 Charles Theodore Beauvais de Preau believed based on engravings of coins by Hendrick Goltzius that his named was "Quintus Nonius Regillianus" but Joseph Hilarius von Eckhel thought that they instead belonged to some other Princeps and that the coins were the result of ignorant moneyers who failed to make legible coins, John Yonge Akerman noted that the standard of the cross described to be on the mint makes dates them to a later period, his opinion was that this supposed "Nonius" would have been a usurper during the reign of Constantius II.